robvdw/Digital-Humans/README.md

 # Motto & Educational Paradigm
 Our Motto is ["Don't be evil"](https://quoteinvestigator.com/2018/11/07/no-evil/).
 How to get non-techical students to "code AI-models" is a subject that is [scarcely researched](https://vu.nl/nl/nieuws/2022/felienne-hermans-nieuwe-hoogleraar-computer-science-education).
-We will work in accordance to the "Flip-the-Classroom" Paradigm, to adress this educatiol challange.
+We will work in accordance to the "Flip-the-Classroom" Paradigm, to adress this educational challenge.

 ![DONT_BE_EVIL](https://user-images.githubusercontent.com/684692/196005886-9dd78363-6f4b-469f-948b-428fbc2878fa.jpg)